Scabies

 Diagnosis and Tests

-If you think you or your child has scabies, make an appointment with your healthcare provider.
-Most cases of scabies can be confirmed just by looking closely at the skin.
 Your healthcare provider may also apply mineral oil to the rash and use a scalpel to get a small sample of skin (scraping).
-The sample is placed under a microscope and examined for mites and mite eggs.
+They examine the sample under a microscope to look for mites and mite eggs.

 Management and Treatment

-Ivermectin is another option for treating scabies.
+Ivermectin is the most common medication to treat scabies.
 This is an antiparasitic pill given in a single dose, followed by a second dose one to two weeks later.
+Children less than 35 pounds (15 kilograms) and people who are pregnant or nursing can’t take this medication.

 How soon does the scabies rash go away?

-Red bumps on the skin should go away within four weeks after treatment.
+The red bumps on your skin should go away within four weeks after treatment.

 Prevention